sumeet-bansal/lighthouse/README.md

 - more support for file types
 	- .info
 	- .erb
-- more options for directory generation
-	- automated directory population directly from dev VMs
-	- greater ZooKeeper support
 - more options for database modification
 	- advanced property editing
 	- auto-updating database cache